A bishop’s “epic fail” is a lesson to all of us: How to report abuse

 Most importantly: Talk to your kids.
 Chances are they will listen.

-1 thought on “A bishop’s “epic fail” is a lesson to all of us: How to report abuse
+One response to “A bishop’s “epic fail” is a lesson to all of us: How to report abuse”

 Top Ten Options For Catholic Church Hierarchy When Raping and Sodomizing Innocent Children Falls Into That Grey Area of What The Hell Do I Do Now.